 To open a document the hard way — from inside an application — here’s the plan:

-1. Choose File➪Open or press that handy ⌘+O key combination.
+1. Choose File➪Open or press that handy ⌘+O key combination.2.
+Navigate to the location of the document that you want to open.

 Your OS X program is likely to display the attractive Open dialog that you see in Figure 2-18.